 4.1 out of 5 by KBB experts; 3.4 out of 5 by consumers on Edmunds (9 reviews)

 For those looking for something just a little bit more than the German luxury SUVs have to offer, there’s the Jaguar F-Pace.
 The diesel version is not all that far from the F-Pace’s $44,600 starting price.
 You’ll also like the fact that a rearview camera, sunroof and forward collision mitigation are all standard in 2019, and several driver assistance features are now available even on lower trim levels.
 Like others on this list, the 2020 Jaguar F-Pace doesn’t have a diesel option.

 2020 Land Rover Discovery

 3.9 out of 5 by KBB experts; not yet rated by consumers on Edmunds

-In addition to offering a diesel engine, the Discovery also boasts a third-row seat, making this vehicle a little bit more friendly for family adventures.
+Land Rover is the only manufacturer to introduce 2020 diesel SUVs so far, the Discovery and the Range Rover.
+But even the least expensive of the latter are close to $70,000, which is why we’re focusing on the Discovery.
+In addition to offering a diesel engine, the 2020 Discovery also boasts a third-row seat, making this vehicle a little bit more friendly for family adventures.
 A wi-fi hotspot is also available, as are a panoramic sunroof and a power-gestured tailgate.
 Despite the luxury interior, it might be worth noting that the diesel engine’s gas mileage isn’t much to be excited about, though it does have a slight advantage over the Discovery’s 16 city and 21 highway gas alternative.
 It’s worth noting that the smaller Discovery Sport doesn’t offer a diesel option, only the full-size Discovery.

 25 combined, 23 city/29 highway